intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 from memory or received from the decompression block.
 The second input, if used, is always read from memory.
-The data streams logically contain an array of unsigned values, but they may be formatted in any of several ways, e.g. as a packed array.
+The data streams logically contain an array of unsigned values, but they may be formatted in any of several ways, e.g., as a packed array.
 If the bit-width of the values is 1, the stream will be referenced as a “bit-vector”, otherwise, it will be referenced as an “array”.